Flipping: Illegal activity

 Flipping can sometimes also be a criminal scheme.
-Illegal property flipping is a fraud whereby recently acquired property is resold for a considerable profit with an artificially inflated value, typically in order to defraud a lender into lending more than the true value of the property or defraud a buyer into paying a higher price than should be necessary.
-The property is quickly resold after making few, or only cosmetic, improvements.
-Illegal property flipping often involves collusion between a real estate appraiser, a mortgage originator and a closing agent.
-The cooperation of a real estate appraiser is necessary to get a false, artificially inflated, appraisal report.
+Illegal property flipping is a fraud whereby recently acquired property is resold for a considerable profit with an artificially inflated value, typically to defraud a lender into lending more than the true value of the property or defraud a buyer into paying a higher price than should be necessary.
+The property is quickly resold after making a few, or only cosmetic, improvements.
+A house flipped with only cosmetic improvements is called, "lipstick flip" if the flipper did not fix major problems with the foundation, plumbing, or electrical.
+Illegal property flipping often involves collusion between a real estate appraiser, a mortgage originator, and a closing agent.
+The cooperation of a real estate appraiser is necessary to get a false, artificially inflated appraisal report.
 The buyer may or may not be aware of the situation.
-This type of fraud is one of the most costly for lenders.
+This type of fraud is one of the costliest for lenders.

 Renovating distressed or abandoned properties was sometimes linked to malicious and unscrupulous acts in the post housing bubble era.
 As a result, "flipping" was frequently used both as a descriptive term for schemes involving market manipulation or other illegal conduct and as a derogatory term for legal real estate investing strategies that are perceived by some to be unethical or socially destructive.
-The term has a more positive connotation these days with the popularity of television shows like Flip or Flop and Flip That House.
+Due to the popularity of television shows like Flip or Flop and Flip That House, the term has acquired more positive connotations.

-In the United States, the Uniform Standards of Professional Appraisal Practice (USPAP) governs real estate appraisal and Fannie Mae, oversees the secondary residential mortgage loan market.
+In the United States, the Uniform Standards of Professional Appraisal Practice (USPAP) governs real estate appraisal and the Federal National Mortgage Association (Fannie Mae) oversees the secondary residential mortgage loan market.
 Both have practices to detect illegal flipping schemes.

-The term "flip" is also used in relation to certain types of scams, known as "money flip" or "cash flip".
-In such a scam, the scammer instructs the intended victim to send a certain amount of money, usually via wire transfer, with the promise they can quickly "flip" the money for a larger amount, typically about ten times as much.
-After the victim has wired the money, the scammer simply keeps the money, cutting off all further contact.